 12. House of Hollow by Krystal Sutherland

-House of Hollow is an atmospheric YA Gothic horror manages to make you obsessed to the point where it HURTS to put this book down for work.
+House of Hollow is an atmospheric Gothic horror manages to make you obsessed to the point where it HURTS to put this book down for work.
 It’s a lush, dark, twisty, and vividly captivating tale of Hollow sisters who mysteriously disappeared from the streets of London, ten years ago.
 A month later, Iris, Vivi and Grey returned but with altered identity features and half-moon scars on their neck.

 Originally published: April 6, 2021